DHI/mikeio/docsrc/source/design.rst

 Easy to collaborate​
 --------------------

-By developing MIKE IO on GitHub along with a open discussion, we believe that the collaboration between developers and end-users results in a useful library.
+By developing MIKE IO on GitHub along with a completely open discussion, we believe that the collaboration between developers and end-users results in a useful library.

 Reproducible
 ------------